March 4, 2025

 Challenger Mishra, Mateja Jamnik, Pietro Lio and Tiansi Dong

-Keynote #1 "Machine Learning G2 Geometry?"
+Keynote #1 "Machine Learning Geometry?"

-Speaker: Elli UG-Heyes, Imperial College London
+Speaker: Elli Heyes, Imperial College London

 Chair: Mateja Jamnik